 Transparency of pay setting and pay progression policy

-The employer and, where relevant, social partners shall make easily accessible to its workers a description of the criteria used to determine pay, pay levels as well as pay progression for workers.
-These criteria shall be gender-neutral.
+1. The employer shall make easily accessible to its workers a description of the criteria used to determine pay, pay levels and, where applicable, pay progression for workers.
+These criteria shall be objective and gender-neutral.